vidjil/vidjil/doc/server.md

 ## Authentication

-The accounts are now local to the Vidjil server.
+By default, accounts are local to the Vidjil server.

-We intend to implement some LDAP access at some point of 2020.
+An experimental integration to LDAP servers is now available (`LDAP` variable in defs.py).
+Contact us if you need help in setting such an authentication.

 ## Network